 Chief Scientific Officer, Calico Life Sciences, LLC

 William Ericson has been a member of our Board of Directors since 2004 and our Lead Independent Director since 2010.
-Mr. Ericson is a Founding Partner at Wildcat Venture Partners where he focuses on investments in the Digital Health.
+Mr. Ericson is a Founding Partner at Wildcat Venture Partners where he focuses on investments in Digital Health.
 He is also a General Partner at Mohr Davidow Ventures (MDV) where he has led the firm’s focus on personalized medicine investing since 2003.
-Bill has been working with startups for his entire career, and partners with strong minded entrepreneurs who want to attack big markets and want help that can accelerate their vision.

 Mr. Ericson holds a B.S.F.S. from Georgetown University School of Foreign Service and a J.D. from Northwestern University School of Law.
 We believe that Mr. Ericson possesses specific attributes that qualify him to serve as a member of our Board of Directors, including his experience with multiple companies in the life sciences industry and his focus on companies with molecular diagnostic platforms that will enable the vision of personalized medicine.

 Vice President for Business Affairs and Chief Financial Officer, Stanford University